christopherderinger/advanced-political-opinion-slalom/README.md

+# Political Opinion Analysis and Figure of Speech detection

 This document aims to be the readme file of this masterthesis.
+It contains a section on the general folder structure, the setup which can be performed to run everything in a Docker container, a small description of all the notebooks and their purpose and a section that contains the citations.

 ## Folder structure